-Most Russian families have only one or two children (see p.
-3 of Sex and Gender).
+Most Russian families have only one or two children (see Sex and Gender).
 While parents typically exercise of control over their children, they tend to maintain deep and enduring affection for each other.
 Children usually continue to live at home after graduating from university, and some parents support their children well into adulthood.
 Babushkas (grandmothers) often play a large role in raising children and sometimes live with the nuclear family.

-Domestic violence is common and disproportionately affects children and women (see p.
-2 of Sex and Gender).
-As of 2021, some 40,000 children live in orphanages.
+Domestic violence is common and disproportionately affects children and women (see Sex and Gender).
+As of 2024, some 58,000 children live in orphanages.
 Reports show that one in three youth who leave residential institutions becomes homeless, one in five ends up with a criminal record, and one in ten commits suicide.
 Orphans are more inclined to experience mental illness and physical and intellectual underdevelopment, and are more vulnerable to being trafficked.
 Notably, nearly 30% of Russian children with disabilities live away from their families in closed institutions, often experiencing extreme neglect and abuse.

 Birth: Following a birth, many Russian parents baptize their babies.
-Some 86% of Russian Orthodox Christians (see p.
-6-7 of Religion and Spirituality) are baptized, typically at the request of parents or relatives.
+Some 86% of Russian Orthodox Christians (see Religion and Spirituality) are baptized, typically at the request of parents or relatives.
 The ritual includes a priest performing a blessing, anointing the child with oil, and ceremonially dunking the baby into a baptismal basin.
 Godparents usually feature prominently in both the ceremony and the celebratory meal, consumed with relatives and friends.